 Of course, how a story is told (or a theory for that matter) is just as important as the story itself.
 In the dap'ay, both tale and telling were inseparably intertwined.
 Stories were told after a dance and feast; the listeners intently gathered around a fire.

-Wile our telling will never be quite so magnificent and meaningful, the dap'ay has inspired us to put great care in our book's presentation and publication.
+Wile our telling will never be quite so magnificent, the dap'ay has inspired us to put great care in our book's presentation and publication.
 Consequently, the Tractatus Ayyew is published as an Earthbook— an Earth and reader friendly format that embodies the Earthen principles that we'll be laying out in the pages that follow.

 Like most theories, the Tractatus Ayyew progresses sequentially.
 However, unlike most books, the Earthbook format enables a modular arrangement of chapters each with its own URL.
 Consequently, each chapter of the book is written as a standalone component so that its facet of the theory may be readily referenced and shared.
 For example, this section of the book can be found at book.earthen.io/en/preamble